dc-tec/nixos-config/README.md

 </p>

 <p align="center">
-    This flake is the single source of truth for <em>all</em> of my machines – from a beefy desktop to a MacBook (and even a WSL2 shell on Windows).
+    This flake is the single source of truth for <em>all</em> of my machines, from my beefy desktop to a MacBook (and even a WSL2 shell on Windows).
     With Nix, Home Manager and a handful of extras I can go from a blank disk to a fully-configured, themed and encrypted system in one command.
 </p>